Product

 Through this period of growth and by working closely with our customers, we’ve learned what is needed to take our platform to the next level, and we’re thrilled to announce the largest upgrade to our platform since its launch.
 The next version of the Trinsic platform is 10x as accessible, 100x more performant, and 1,000x more scalable.
 And it is available now.
 Keep reading to see how you can start using it.

-Introducing Trinsic Ecosystems
+Introducing Trinsic Core

 Before diving into the specifics of the platform upgrade, we need to introduce a new term.
 Up to this point, we have referred to Trinsic’s APIs for verifiable credential exchange as simply the Trinsic platform.
 Moving forward, we will refer to these APIs as Trinsic Core.
 We decided to name our API platform Core because it underpins all of our current and future products.
 Trinsic Core is infrastructure for digital trust in the same way that Stripe is infrastructure for payments or Twilio is infrastructure for communications.